utPLSQL/utPLSQL-cli/README.md

 -s                - Forces putting output to to screen for a given -f parameter.
 -c                - If specified, enables printing of test results in colors as defined by ANSICONSOLE standards.
                     Works only on reporeters that support colors (ut_documentation_reporter).
+--no-failure      - By default, the client will exit with -1 if any test failed, override this behavior by providing this option.
 ```

 Parameters -f, -o, -s are correlated.
 That is parameters -o and -s are controlling outputs for reporter specified by the preceding -f parameter.

-~~Sonar and Coveralls reporter will only provide valid reports, when source_path and/or test_path are provided, and ut_run is executed from your project's root path.~~
+Sonar and Coveralls reporter will only provide valid reports, when source_path and/or test_path are provided, and ut_run is executed from your project's root path.

 Examples: